Alexios1997/AlphaEngine/README.md

 3. Open CMD inside your newly created build folder
 4. Write: | **cmake -S .. -B .** |

-This will create the Alpa.slnx which now you can open and Run it through your IDE (Debug/Release Mode)
+This will create the **Alpha.slnx** which now you can open and Run it through your IDE (Debug/Release Mode)

 ## **Enjoy!**